Frank Bennett (occultist)

-Frank Bennett (1868 – November 1930) was an Australian chemist who was disciple of occultist Aleister Crowley a member and later head of Ordo Templi Orientis (O.T.O.) in that country.
+Frank Bennett (1868 – November 1930) was an Australian chemist who was a disciple of occultist Aleister Crowley a member and later head of Ordo Templi Orientis (O.T.O.) in that country.
 He was a member of Crowley's A∴A∴ and is often referred to by one of the magical names that he used in that Order: Frater Progradior.
 (Progradior is an approximation of the Latin for "I advance".)

 Early life

 Bennett was born in Worsley, Lancashire, England.
 He worked variously as a builder, industrial chemist, and factory manager, and in later life, as a caretaker and maintenance supervisor.
 During his earlier years he was involved in a number of esoteric movements, including the Theosophical Society and Universal Co-Freemasonry (now known as Co-Masonry: a mixed-sex version of Freemasonry).

 He got in touch with Crowley in 1909 through The Equinox newsletter, asking for information on the Abramelin operation.